ZhuZean/bookkeeping-demo/k8s/README.md

 # Bookkeeping Project
-Deployment with minikube, development environment in the local machine.
+Deployment with kubernetes, use minikube in the development environment.

 ## Deployment in Minikube
 #### Install minikube